amazon-archives/sagemaker-containers/TRAINING_IN_DETAIL.rst

 Building and training your own algorithm container using SageMaker Containers
 -----------------------------------------------------------------------------

 SageMaker Containers makes easier the process to Build your own container (BYOC).
-In this scenario, **SAGEMAKER_PROGRAM**, containing the name of the entrypoint script located under **/opt/ml/code** folder is the only environment variable required.
-Alternatively, a hyperparameter named **sagemaker_program** can be used.
-The workflow to train a BYOC container is a follow:
+In this scenario, ``SAGEMAKER_PROGRAM``, containing the name of the entry point script located under ``/opt/ml/code`` folder is the only environment variable required.
+Alternatively, a hyperparameter named ``sagemaker_program`` can be used.
+The workflow to train a BYOC container is a follows:

 .. figure:: byoc-workflow.png
-   :alt:
+   :alt: byoc training workflow

 SageMaker invokes the CLI binary
 `train <https://github.com/aws/sagemaker-containers/blob/v2.4.4/src/sagemaker_containers/cli/train.py#L17>`__
 when training starts.
-This binary invokes `trainer.train() <https://github.com/aws/sagemaker-containers/blob/v2.4.4/src/sagemaker_containers/_trainer.py#L41>`__, the function responsible for creating the training environment, executing the entrypoint, and reporting results.
+This binary invokes `trainer.train() <https://github.com/aws/sagemaker-containers/blob/v2.4.4/src/sagemaker_containers/_trainer.py#L41>`__, the function responsible for creating the training environment, executing the entry point, and reporting results.

 **Training environment** creation is encapsulated by `training_env() <https://github.com/aws/sagemaker-containers/blob/v2.4.4/src/sagemaker_containers/__init__.py#L16>`__ function call, this function returns an
 `TrainingEnv <https://github.com/aws/sagemaker-containers/blob/v2.4.4/src/sagemaker_containers/_env.py#L413>`__
 object.
-The **TrainingEnv** provides access to aspects of the training environment relevant to training jobs, including hyperparameters, system characteristics, filesystem locations, environment variables and configuration settings.
+The ``TrainingEnv`` provides access to aspects of the training environment relevant to training jobs, including hyperparameters, system characteristics, filesystem locations, environment variables and configuration settings.
 It is a read-only snapshot of the container